 This course centers on exploration and application of guidelines and principles essential to a variety of formal/professional public speaking modes through preparation and delivery of speeches and the evaluation of these presentations.
 The organization of materials and the vocal and physical aspects of delivery are emphasized.
-Prerequisite: ENGL 1101, or COMM 1100, or permission of the instructor.
+No prerequisite.